 - Muscle atrophy from disuse

-Recovering Damages after Injury
+Recovering Damages after an Injury

-Full-body paralysis is one of the most unfortunate results of a work place accident.
+Full-body paralysis is one of the most unfortunate results of a workplace accident.
 Victims of these accidents are eligible for compensation from Indiana workers' compensation regardless of who was at fault for the accident.
 Because quadriplegia patients are usually restricted to a wheelchair, and are unable to continue in physically demanding jobs, some victims can also receive disability compensation.

 Employers in Indiana are required to carry workers' compensation insurance, which assists employees and their families following a workplace injury.
 Since quadriplegia treatment is very expensive, it is important that victims are well-represented when submitting their claims.
-Only an expert attorney can make certain that the full extent of your needs are represented, and that the compensation provided will cover your medical bills, lost wages, and other expenses.

 If a third party (such as another motorist or a manufacturer of faulty equipment) is involved in a workplace injury, the victim may be eligible for additional compensation from that party.
 Our attorneys can conduct a thorough investigation to determine if any third parties are responsible for your injury.